A shift in demand means at the same price, consumers wish to buy more. A movement along the demand curve occurs following a change in price.

 Movement along the demand curve

 A change in price causes a movement along the demand curve.
+It can either be contraction (less demand) or expansion/extension. (more demand)

 A change in price doesn’t shift the demand curve – we merely move from one point of the demand curve to another.